orestespap/bitcoin-blockchain-converter/README.md

 The effect of this property is that a node can not spend more than it makes.
 The _coinbase_ node can satisfy this property by creating a self-loop for each block, where the monetary value of each edge is equal to the number of Bitcoins created in the corresponding block.

 ## Execution ##

+Executing the pipeline is trivial.
+In case you have Bitcoin Core running in the background, make sure to stop the server before launching the pipeline.
+This is necessary because Bitcoin Core has a lock on the blockchain database, so as long as it's running the Python blockchain parser won't be able to parse the blocks.

+To execute the pipeline do the following:
+- Clone the repository to your machine
+- Open up a terminal, cd into the repository and then cd into the /src directory
+- Execute inputs.py to selct the desired outputs (i.e. clustered blockchain and graph) and provide the path to the blocks directory ("~/.bitcoin/blocks")
+- inputs.py will terminate and launch the pipeline as a deamon process (it will run in the background)
+- main.py will create a src/blockchain directory to store the desired outputs

+As mentioned in the beginning, the pipeline takes about three days to complete execution.
+During execution main.py keeps a log of the pipeline's progress at src/log.json.